 Can you shape an alternate reality, skirt the outer limits and circle back to hammer out a brave new world!

 We want your ideas coming through all available channels.
-We want to develop you the writer, and collaborate on an exciting new world.
+We want to encourage new ideads and new books.
+Let's collaborate and co-create an exciting new world.

 Let's not forget to laugh and have fun in the process, and let our imaginations run riot!